WillemijnVP/Exploring-Ebay-Car-Sales-Data/README.md

 - postalCode - The postal code for the location of the vehicle.
 - lastSeenOnline - When the crawler saw this ad last online.

 The aim of this project is to clean the data and analyze the included used car listings.
-You'll also become familiar with some of the unique benefits jupyter notebook provides for pandas.
+Also to become familiar with some of the unique benefits jupyter notebook provides for pandas.